blok-ui/blok.bridge/readme.md

 > note: IslandComponents can use normal components inside themselves -- they just act as a bridge.

 This can be used inside a normal Component:

+> Note: we might want to add some kind of Server marker in case we want to ensure server-only features can be used?
+For example, we might want to disallow `Context` when inside a server component, as I'm not sure how to make those work.

 ```haxe
 package my.ui;